marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. image:: _static/Leiste.JPG
     :alt:  300px

-It provide you with several options which are described below.
+It provides you with several options which are described below.

 Select game
 ~~~~~~~~~~~~